Thai navy SEAL commander: 'Limited amount of time' left to rescue trapped soccer team

-MAE SAI, THAILAND — A sense of urgency is growing around the efforts to rescue a young soccer team trapped in a cave as clouds have continued to gather over the area on Friday and a light, intermittent drizzle began falling.
+MAE SAI, Thailand — A sense of urgency grew Friday around efforts to rescue a young soccer team trapped in a cave in northern Thailand as clouds gathered over the area, intermittent drizzle began falling and oxygen levels inside the cave worsened.

-Chiang Rai governor Narongsak Ossotthanakor acknowledged that oxygen levels in the cave are low and have been thinned out by a large number of rescue workers inside the cave.
-Officials are now working to get a three-mile cable into the cave to help replenish the oxygen level, he said.
+Chiang Rai governor Narongsak Ossotthanakor said that oxygen levels in the cave have been thinned out by a large number of rescue workers inside the cave and that officials are working to get a three-mile cable into the cave to help replenish the oxygen level.

 "At first we thought that we could sustain the kids’ lives for a long time where they are now, but now, many things have changed.
 We have a limited amount of time," said SEAL commander Arpakorn Yookongkaew, according to The Associated Press.